FunkyJustin/Unity-game-easy-decensor-package/README.md

 # Unity Game Easy Decensor Package

 ## Description
-Just a little package of plugins for BepInEx for decensoring unity games
+Just a little package of plugins for BepInEx for decensoring unity games (removing the mosaic filter usually found in Japanese games)

-I created this package to make it easy for me to uncensor unity-made games
+I created this package to make it easy for me to uncensor Unity-made games

 ## Installation